Corrections to Conformal Charge at BKT Transitions

-We thank John Cardy for the BKT analysis presented here.
+\textit{Acknowledgements} I thank John Cardy for the renormalization group analysis presented here for BKT transitions.
 This research was supported in part by the NSF under grant DMR-1411345 and by University of California, Riverside's GRMP fellowship.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE) COMET at the San Diego Supercomputer Center through allocation TG-DMR170082 \cite{EXCEDEallocation} as well as University of California Riverside's High Perfomance Computing Center.

-\section{Appendix}
+\textit{Appendix}

-\subsection{Study of size-dependence of curve fit parameters}
+\textit{Study of size-dependence of curve fit parameters}

 \FloatBarrier